-27. reserved for Send Acknowledgement 28. reserved for Receive Acknowledgement 29. reserved for Cross Enterprise User Authentication 30.
-Patient Identity Management - The Patient Demographics Supplier registers or updates a patient and forwards the demographic information (i.e., all information directly related 29. reserved for Cross Enterprise User Authentication 30.
-Patient Identity Management - The Patient Demographics Supplier registers or updates 30.
-Patient Identity Management - The Patient Demographics Supplier registers or updates to the patient, such as ID, address, next of kin, guarantor, etc.) to other systems implementing the Patient Demographics Consumer Actor.
-31. Patient Encounter Management - The Patient Encounter Supplier registers or updates an encounter (inpatient, outpatient, pre-admit, etc.) and forwards the information to other systems implementing the Patient Encounter Consumer Actor.
-This information will include the patient's location and care providers for a particular (usually current) encounter.
-32. Distribute Document Set on Media - A source actor (Portable Media Creator) writes a set of documents on an interchange media.
+- 27. Reserved for Send Acknowledgement - 28.
+Reserved for Receive Acknowledgement - 6820 29.
+Reserved for Cross Enterprise User Authentication - 30.
+Patient Identity Management: The Patient Demographics Supplier registers or updates a patient and forwards the demographic information (i.e., all information directly related to the patient, such as ID, address, next of kin, guarantor, etc.) to other systems implementing the Patient Demographics Consumer Actor. - 31.
+Patient Encounter Management: The Patient Encounter Supplier registers or updates an 6825 encounter (inpatient, outpatient, pre-admit, etc.) and forwards the information to other systems implementing the Patient Encounter Consumer Actor.
+This information will include the patient's location and care providers for a particular (usually current) encounter. - 6830 32.
+Distribute Document Set on Media: A source actor (Portable Media Creator) writes a set of documents on an interchange media.
 The media is physically transported to another actor (Portable Media Importer) which then imports the document set, or sent as a ZIP attachment via Email.
-The media can also be provided to a patient or a referring physician for web-based viewing.
-33. placeholder 34.
-Retrieve Form This transaction retrieves the requested form from a Form Manager.
-35. Submit Form This transaction submits form instance data, in XML format, to a Form Receiver.
-36. Archive Form This transaction supplies the form instance data, in XML format, to a Form Archiver.
-37. Retrieve Clarifications This transaction retrieves a set of clarifications from a Form Manager.
-38. Cross Gateway Query - send a query from one community to another in order to identify where healthcare information satisfying specific restraints is located.
-39. Cross Gateway Retrieve - request the retrieval of a specific set of healthcare information (a document or documents) from a remote location.
-40. Provide X-User Assertion - This transaction provides a trustable user assertion from the service user to the service provider 41.
-Provide and Register Document Set-b - A Document Source actor initiates the Provide and Register Document Set-b transaction.
-For each document in the submitted set, the Document Source actor provides both the documents as an opaque octet stream and the corresponding metadata to the Document Repository.
-The Document Repository is responsible to persistently store these documents, and to register them in the Document Registry using the Register Document Set-b transaction by forwarding the document metadata received from the Document Source actor.
+The media can also be provided to a patient or a referring physician for web-based viewing. - 6835 33. placeholder - 34.
+Retrieve Form: This transaction retrieves the requested form from a Form Manager. - 35.
+Submit Form: This transaction submits form instance data, in XML format, to a Form Receiver. - 36.
+Archive Form: This transaction supplies the form instance data, in XML format, to a Form Archiver. - 37.
+Retrieve Clarifications: This transaction retrieves a set of clarifications from a Form Manager. - 38.
+Cross Gateway Query: send a query from one community to another in order to identify where healthcare information satisfying specific restraints is located. - 39.
+Cross Gateway Retrieve: request the retrieval of a specific set of healthcare information (a document or documents) from a remote location. - 40.
+Provide X-User Assertion: This transaction provides a trustable user assertion from the service user to the service provider - 41.
+Provide and Register Document Set-b: A Document Source Actor initiates the Provide 6850 and Register Document Set-b transaction.
+For each document in the submitted set, the Document Source Actor provides both the documents as an opaque octet stream and the corresponding metadata to the Document Repository.
+The Document Repository is responsible to persistently store these documents, and to register them in the Document Registry using the Register Document Set-b transaction by forwarding the document metadata received from the Document Source Actor.